How to Care for Wooden Bowls

 Start by cleaning with steel wool or abrasive paper to remove any surface residue and to even out any dents or nicks.

-If the bowl is retaining food smells (such as garlic), sprinkle the inside liberally with salt and rub with a half of a lemon.
-If the bowl been used for raw meat, wash it out with a 50:50 solution of white vinegar and water, or a similar combination of water and 3% hydrogen peroxide.
+If the bowl retains food smells such as garlic, sprinkle the inside liberally with salt and rub with a half of a lemon.
+If the bowl was used for raw meat, wash it out with a 50/50 solution of white vinegar and water, or a similar combination of water and three percent hydrogen peroxide.

 A sticky residue on the surface can also be cleaned by putting your bowl in a warm oven to let the old oils seep out, and then re-seasoning it afterward with fresh oil.